 During an April 30 inspection by the health department, inspectors recorded 16 food violations, including seven that were critical at Misty's North 11th Street location.

-According to the inspection report, an employee was observed managing the salad bar with their bare hands.
+an employee was observed managing the salad bar with their bare hands.
 When confronted, the employee said they were unaware of the requirement.

 The report stated that food being stored on a steam table was about 30 degrees below the minimum temperature of 165 degrees.
 Other items like soup and prime rib had to be thrown away because it wasn't property cooled for storage inside the cooler.
 Also during the inspection, the dish machine in the kitchen and bar was found to not be sanitizing dishes.